olly - Fotolia

 A business intelligence developer uses software tools to transform data into useful insights that help business decisions.
 This role is a combination of both business professional and AI professional.
-One of the major responsibilities of the business intelligence developer is to take data and break it down to get business insights.
+One of the major responsibilities of business intelligence developers is to take data and break it down to get business insights.
 They need to have knowledge of BI tools to help them access and analyze data sets and then present analytical findings to provide detailed reporting.

-Business intelligence developers need experience to understand business needs, and they also need an understanding of SQL and relational databases, as well BI skills and some coding experience.
+Business intelligence developers need experience to understand business needs, and they also need an understanding of SQL and relational databases, as well as BI skills and some coding experience.
 While the term "business intelligence developer" seems to be the term that's gaining traction, perhaps in the longer term this role might be better known as data visualization engineer or data user experience supervisor.

 The role of an AI architect is distinct from that of the machine learning engineer and data scientist, and organizations look to hire AI architects in addition to these other roles.
 AI architects are responsible for the overall needs of artificial intelligence projects.
 This role is responsible for creating and maintaining architecture using leading AI technology frameworks.
 This role has aspects of data science, solutions specialist and technology expert all wrapped into one position.